 - Roberts Hardware, 1629 Haight Street, (415) 431-3392

 - Recology’s SF Transfer Station, 501 Tunnel Avenue, (415) 330-1400

 - Speedy’s Hardware, 1061 Folsom Street, (415) 699-5481

 Where to Recycle Paint Outside of San Francisco

 Overall, the U.S. has a solid structure of paint recycling programs.
 For instance, Paintcare has a cool program to recycle paint in four states.
-If you don’t live in one of those states, you can use their search engine (powered by earth911.com) to find a paint recycler nearby.
+If you don’t live in one of those states, you can use the Green Directory to find a paint recycler nearby.

 Don’t let leftover paint cans go to waste.
 Adopt reuse and recycling best practices to make a positive impact on the environment.
 GreenCitizen is dedicated to partnering with YOU to act and encourage real environmental change.
 Thank you for doing your part!